caweidmann/settings/vim/README.md

     colorscheme 256-grayvim

 Save and exit.
-Next time you open any file with vim the colour theme should be applied.
+Next time you open any file with vim the colour scheme should be applied.